anima-wg/brski-cloud/anima-brski-cloud.md

 If the Cloud Registrar successfully determines ownership, then it MUST take one of the following actions:

-* return a suitable 4xx or 5xx error response (as defined by [BRSKI] and HTTP) to the pledge if the request processing failed for any reason
+* error: return a suitable 4xx or 5xx error response (as defined by [BRSKI] and HTTP) to the pledge if the request processing failed for any reason
-* redirect the pledge to an owner register via 307 response code
+* redirect to owner registrar: redirect the pledge to an owner registrar via 307 response code
-* issue a voucher and return a 200 response code
+* redirect to owner EST server: issue a voucher (containing an est-domain attribute) and return a 200 response code

 ### Pledge Ownership Lookup {#pledgeOwnershipLookup}